JawherKl/JawherKl/README.md

 </p>

 <p aligne="left">
-  I'm a passionate full-stack developer with over 2 years of hands-on experience, specializing in widely acclaimed frameworks such as Angular, Spring Boot, Node.js, Symfony, Go and DevOps.
+  I'm a passionate full-stack developer with over 2 years of hands-on experience, specializing in widely acclaimed technologies such as Angular, Spring Boot, Quarkus, Android, Node.js, Symfony, Go and DevOps.
 My journey in the world of programming has been driven by a deep curiosity and a desire to create efficient, scalable, and user-friendly applications.
 </p>

 <details open>